MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Appendix

-We report the complete set of hyperparameters for our experiments in Tables \ref{tab:hyper_kan}, \ref{tab:hyper_meta_kan}, \ref{tab:hyper_kan_conv}, and \ref{tab:hyper_meta_kan_conv}.
-For our fully-connected architecture experiments Table \ref{tab:hyper_meta_kan} reports the hyperparameters for our KAN variants and Table \ref{tab:hyper_meta_kan} reports the hyperparameters for our MetaKAN variants.
-Then for our convolutional architecture experiments Table \ref{tab:hyper_kan_conv} reports the hyperparameters for our KAN variants and Table \ref{tab:hyper_meta_kan_conv} reports the hyperparameters for our MetaKAN variants.
+We train with AdamW \citep{loshchilov2017decoupled} and for at most 50 epochs, with early stopping (patience = 10).
+After the final epoch, we cluster the learned weights into 16 groups, then fine-tune for an additional 5 epochs.
+For our fully-connected architecture experiments Table \ref{tab:hyper_kan} reports the full set of hyperparameters for our KAN variants and Table \ref{tab:hyper_meta_kan} reports the full set of hyperparameters for our MetaKAN variants.